ShubhaPokharel/Variables/README.md

 ### Local Variables...

-Local variables are variables declared inside the method or constructor or blocks.
+Local variables are declared inside the method or constructor or blocks.

 We can access the local variables only inside the method, constructor or block.